Up All Night (30 Rock): Reception

 "Up All Night" brought in an average of 5.2 million viewers.
 The episode also achieved a 2.5/6 in the key 18- to 49-year-old demographic.
 The 2.5 refers to 2.5% of all 18- to 49-year-olds in the U.S., and the 6 refers to 6% of all 18- to 49-year-olds watching television at the time of the broadcast in the U.S..

-Matt Webb Mitovich of TV Guide wrote that "it would be nearly impossible to measure up to last week's utterly manic introduction of Prince Gerhardt [Paul Ruebens], so forgive 30 Rock if this week's outing was 'merely' very amusing at times."
+Matt Webb Mitovich of TV Guide wrote that "it would be nearly impossible to measure up to last week's utterly manic introduction of Prince Gerhardt [Paul Reubens], so forgive 30 Rock if this week's outing was 'merely' very amusing at times."
 He added that compared to Jack's storyline, he "actually wore more grins watching the microscopic B-story with the writers, playing Marry, Boff, Kill."
 Robert Canning of IGN thought that "the Valentine's Day episode of 30 Rock gave us a big surprise: a low-key half hour from a show known for being over the top," adding that this was "a pleasant surprise".
 He said that this episode "proved that [30 Rock] could make with the funny no matter what the tone".
 Canning rated this episode 8.5 out of 10.